Nutritionist-Recommended IBS Diet: The Top Food Choices To Achieve IBS Relief & Prevent It

 The Role of Diet in Managing IBS

-Diet plays a central role in managing IBS, not only by easing immediate symptoms but also by supporting long-term gut health.
+Diet plays a key role in managing IBS, not only by easing immediate symptoms but also by supporting long-term gut health.
 Understanding which foods trigger discomfort and which nourish the gut microbiome can make all the difference.

 Low FODMAP Approach